POSTED BY November 20, 2018 COMMENTS (28)ON

 Having to do 12 hours of boring donkey work everyday, having to work on weekends/holidays thanks to impossibly tight deadlines without any extra pay, having to beg for 5 days leave to go on a vacation once a year, having to tolerate their politics and favoritism which denied me opportunities I deserved was killing my soul from within and I was dying a little with every passing day.

-Even on holidays/vacation, there was an expectation to be available on phone for support.
+Even on holidays/vacations, there was an expectation to be available on phone for support.

 I just knew life couldn’t go like this forever.
 So I made plans to become self-employed late last year.
 I started acquiring new skillsets through sleepless nights and sheer hard work to switch over to freelancing with the aim to open a small business a few years later.